 A Life of Music

 I only have recordings from two of my early bands.
-Quinn was a four-piece group that included Tommy Hyland on guitar, Danny Keegan on bass and the late Donald "Duckie" Corcoran on drums.
-After playing in my early bands, I withdrew from band involvement..
-During this period , I served a ten-year stint in the U.S. Army Reserves.
+‘Quinn’ was a four-piece group that featured alternative rock rather than Top40.
+Following that I played with ‘Can-Do,’ which was just the opposite., playing regularly and much more commercially.
+After playing in my early bands, I withdrew from band involvement in 1983..
+I served a ten-year stint in the U.S. Army Reserves and focused on involvement with my new, youngest daughter..

-I have always wanted to write and record solo, but I didn't really have the time or good home studio ability until the past few years.
-Each song on "It's Just Me" contains a full complement of instruments available from my two keyboards with drums, bass,and horns, flute or clarinet.
+I have always wanted to write and record solo, but I didn't have the time or adequate home-studio ability until the past few years.
+My original songs contain a full complement of instruments available from keyboards with drums, bass, horns, flute or clarinet.
 My vocals include backup and harmony using multiple tracks.
 For strings I enlisted the help of Rachel Alexander (violin and viola) on three songs.
 She is a music teacher and a performing violinist of the first degree.
 I like to think that the highlight of my solo work is the sincerity of my writing and the emotion of my singing.
-I am keen on rhythm and beat in my piano keyboard work infuse variations on scales and chords.
+I am keen on rhythm and beat.
+In my keyboard work, I infuse variations on scales and chords.
 I like to interweave keyboard lines for a full sound.
+My covers are occasionally recorded ‘live’ with just my keyboard and the mic.

-I am also a writer of local news items, mostly 'In Memorium' pieces where I seek to personalize the life of a friend or relation who has passed on.
-My son Will, who departed this life in March of 2013 from complications of diabetes, was a writer as well.
+I am also a writer of local news items, mostly 'In Memorium' pieces where I seek to personalize the life of a friend or relation who has departed.
+My son Will, who died in March of 2013 from complications of diabetes, was a writer as well.
 He wrote poems that I collected into a book entitled "The Advice of the Black Cat."
 His uncle, 'Butch' Siehl provided drawings for many of the poems.
 I will be posting some of the poems and accompanying artwork in the blogs along with a piece by me about Will and other 'stuff."